writethedocs/www/docs/conf/portland/2019/cfp.rst

 When crafting talk proposals, remember that you're going to be talking to a mix of levels of expertise, skill sets, and professions.
 Your talk doesn't have to be relevant to everyone, but it should be relevant to most people and shouldn't make too many assumptions about what people already know.
+If you are making those assumptions about what your audience knows, it helps everyone if you state them up front explicitly.

 It can be  helpful to check out topics that might be related to your talk from previous years as well:

 * `Portland 2018 <http://www.writethedocs.org/conf/portland/2018/speakers/>`_